25 Christmas Gift Ideas

 4. Food

 As of today, I struggle to recommend #10 cans of freeze-dried food.
-The price of food, in general, is so expensive right now, and so long-term storage food is expensive as well.
-I’m glad I started purchasing Thrive Life #10 cans many years ago.
-I couldn’t afford the prices being charged today.
+Food, in general, is expensive right now, and long-term storage food is also costly.
+I’m glad I started purchasing Thrive Life #10 cans many years ago, but I couldn’t afford the prices being charged today.

-Luckily they sell pantry-size cans which are a little cheaper and a good size for Mark and me.
-If you sign up for a monthly delivery service you get the food cheaper, just so you know.
+Luckily, they sell pantry-size cans, which are a little cheaper and a good size for Mark and me.
+Just so you know, if you sign up for a monthly delivery service, you get the food at a more affordable price point.

-If you’re just starting out, I recommend canned goods.
-Yes, they have a shorter shelf life, but it’s food that your family may need after a disaster or unforeseen emergency.
-Check out some of my posts below for a nice list of canned food ideas, that not only make sense as a gift set if you buy multiple items, but are truly a nice list of things you should consider for your own food storage needs.
+If you’re starting, I recommend canned goods.
+Yes, they have a shorter shelf life, but they’re food your family may need after a disaster or unforeseen emergency.
+Check out some of my posts below for a nice list of canned food ideas that make sense as a gift set if you buy multiple items.
+They’re a nice list of things you should consider for your food storage needs.

 5. Food Storage Containers

-Food storage containers come in all sorts of shapes and sizes, they aren’t “one size fits all.”
-I did a post a while ago in which I discuss the various ramifications of proper food storage and the types to be considered.
-One thing is for sure, they need to be BPA-free if a plastic container so you don’t have the plastic chemicals seep into your food.
-Click the link below and read all about it.
+Food storage containers come in all shapes and sizes and aren’t “one size fits all.”
+I wrote a post a while ago discussing the various ramifications of proper food storage and the types to be considered.
+One thing is sure: they must be BPA-free in a plastic container so the plastic chemicals don’t seep into your food.
+Click the link below to read all about it.

 In case you missed this post, Food Storage Containers I Recommend